ghc-proposals/ghc-proposals/committee.rst

 changes to the list of key members will be accompanied by a public rationale.

-Note that there is no process for members of the public at large to directly add or remove committee members.
+There is no process for members of the public at large to directly add or remove committee members.
 (That is, there is no public vote.)
 Representative voting across the internet is fraught, and the drawbacks to such a system seem to outweigh any benefits.
 It is expected that a misbehaving committee (say, one that selects only its friends and ignores other nominations) loses legitimacy and is publicly called into question in an attempt to make changes for the better in its operation.